Starting the course? Read this Home Page,

 in the top navigation bar.

-Or you may choose a telephone or Skype consultation at a time that we mutually work out: both of us would be on our computers with a copy of your paper in front of us on the computer that you emailed to me, and you'd phone or Skype me at the time we have scheduled.
-Telephone or Skype consultation times tend to work best for me in the early afternoons of some Mondays, Wednesdays, Fridays, and Saturdays.
+Or you may choose a telephone or Skype consultation at a time that we mutually work out.
+Both of us would be on our computers with a copy of your paper in front of us on the computer.
+(You'd email it to me ahead of time.)
+You would then phone or Skype me at the time we have scheduled.
+Telephone or Skype consultation times tend to work best for me in the early afternoons of most Mondays, Wednesdays, Fridays, and Saturdays.

 Consultations are not required.
 But if you do not have a consultation, you will not get your 2 X's of attendance credit for it.

 During the consultation: The purpose is to talk about your Final Project.
+We also can talk about what grade you are earning, if you want.
 Bring your Draft 1 and your Draft 2 final project to the consultation.
 I'd prefer to see your D-2 at the consultation, if at all possible, even if only part of it.

 Why a Consultation?
-Each consultation is worth 2 X's/points.
+Each consultation is worth 1 X/point.
 Even though it is only 15 minutes, those 15 minutes of meeting with me can be invaluable sometimes.
+I can give you tips and pointers for finishing the final paper.

 I hope you enjoy the class!
-Many people are surprised, by the end of it, not only by how much they have learned but also by how much better they feel they now understand some of the deeper and broader aspects of literature and of writing related to it.
+Many people are surprised, by the end of it, not only by how much they have learned but also by how much better they feel that they now understand some of the deeper and broader aspects of literature and of literary writing.
 If you need anything, be sure to contact me by email, phone, or in person.

 Above photo: Discussion of ideas